-The Cecil Ashburn corridor project is slated to begin on January 7th, 2019.
+The Cecil Ashburn corridor project began on January 7th, 2019.
 Phase 1 consists of a full closure of Cecil Ashburn Drive between Avalon Drive and Old Big Cove Road for 10-14 months.
 Construction will also take place on Sutton Rd, which will remain open.
-At the end of Phase 1, two lanes of traffic on the entire corridor will be open 24/7, and construction will continue for another 4-8 months to open the remaining two lanes on the mountain and finish signal and corridor work on Sutton.
+At the end of Phase 1 (projected as October 2018), two lanes of traffic on the entire corridor will be open 24/7, and construction will continue for another 4-8 months to open the remaining two lanes on the mountain and finish signal and corridor work on Sutton.
 Additional details can be found at the following links:

 - GrowCove – Detailed Project Information from bid documents